MasterEx/java-base64/Readme.md

 So, in that case have a nice reading :)

-Note that the base64 client included in the package is pretty naive and doesn't perform well especialy due to stream IO.
-I do not intend to rewrite it as it out of this projects scope but fill free to send me a better implementation.
-If it is better I might include it instead of the current :)
+Note that the base64 client included in the package is pretty naive and doesn't perform well especially due to stream IO.
+I do not intend to rewrite it as it is out of this projects scope but fill free to send me a better implementation.
+If it is actually better I might include it instead of the current :)